k98kurz/tapescript/readme.md

 #### Taproot scripts

-The basic Taproot concept is to take a sha256 hash of a script as a commitment, clamp it to the ed25519 scalar field, derive a point from it, and add that point to a public key to create the root commitment, which itself functions both as a commitment to the script and as a public key.
+The basic Taproot concept is to take a sha256 hash of a script as a commitment, concatenate it to a public key, sha256 hash that concatenated result, clamp it to the ed25519 scalar field, derive a point from it, and add that point to a public key to create the root commitment, which itself functions both as a commitment to the script and as a public key.
 Signatures can be made that validate against the root, or the committed script can be executed by supplying both the script and the original public key.
 The script execution path (aka